 1.4 Committees

 A copy of the Company's Committee structure is provided at Annex 1.
-The Board of Directors has appointed seven Committees each with their own Terms of Reference, provided at Annnex 1 with the exception of the Performance Committee (whose Terms of Reference are to be considered in April 2015 by the LEP Board) The Committees meet in accordance with an agreed cycle that is designed to ensure that operational requirements are met.
+The Board of Directors has appointed seven Committees each with their own Terms of Reference, provided at Annex 1.The Committees meet in accordance with an agreed cycle that is designed to ensure that operational requirements are met.
 Committee meetings are also called to consider issues, with deadline implications, which fall outwith agreed meeting schedules.

 1.5 Transport for Lancashire Committee